-The Sacramento Pacific International Trials Society Membership is an annual membership.
+The Sacramento Pacific International Trials Society (PITS) Membership is a Northern California and Nevada Trials Club.
 Membership is good for one calendar year.
 If you join after October first your membership is good thru the following year (up to 15 months).
-Annual Membership is $50 (single or family) Current AMA membership is required for PITS Membership.
-AMA applications are available on, Read More
+Annual Membership is $50 (single or family) Current AMA membership is required for PITS, Read More

 This is NOT a SACPITS event; however all are welcome to attend.

 We’re all itching to getting back to competition since the Butte Fire caused the cancellation of Bear Valley.
 Check the Flyer for more details.

 Looking for something to do Saturday night.
 Head out to Sacramento’s Sleep Train Arena for some Enduro-Cross action.
 Check out this website for more details.

 Due to the cancellation of the Bear Valley Trial, the Official V/B and Class A Overall Standings were still affected.
 Prior to the cancellation, there were 11 scheduled events with 3 events to be thrown out.
 The Overall Results were presenting a TOTAL column representing the Official Total of the Rider’s Best 8 Events.
 With the cancellation, there will still be 3 events that will be discarded (see Handbook pg 15 for more details) which now means the TOTAL column will display the Rider’s Best 7 Events going forward.
 The maximum possible is now 140 points.